ironhack-labs/lab-javascript-advanced-algorithms/README.md

 In this exercise, you will be able to:

-- use data structures to organize your application information,
+- Use data structures to organize your application information
-- learn how to model real-life situations and objects into proper data structures and
+- Learn how to model real-life situations and objects into proper data structures
-- use tests to develop your solution.
+- Use tests to develop your solution.

 ## Data Structures